TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 - People with vestibular disorders or those prone to seizures
 - People with cognitive disabilities and neurodivergent users, particularly those with attention deficit disorder (ADD).

-Most operating systems include a ″reduce motion″ or ″minimize animation″ setting to accommodate these users needs.
+Most operating systems include the ″Reduce motion″ or ″Minimize animation″ setting to accommodate these users needs.

 ### Color scheme